How to assess the compliance of the physical product?

 Measurement methods and standards

-This section provides you guidance on how to assess the compliance of your physical product.
+This section provides you with guidance on how to assess the compliance of your product.

 The measurement methods are partly defined in the ecodesign (Annex III) and energy labelling regulations (Annex IV) and partly in the relevant standards.